yesnt6969/yesnt69-nixos-dotfiles/README.md

 ## Notes

 - Replace the username burak and the hostname nixus in configuration.nix with your own details.

-- The SDDM background resets after every nixos-rebuild switch; you will need to rerun step 4.

 - Waybar allows brightness control via scrolling and audio control via clicking.